What is a Registered Dietitian Nutritionist (RDN)?

 Is nutrition counseling covered by my insurance?

-Check with your insurance provider directly or contact one of our dietitians in private practice listed on our Find an RDN page.
+- Check with your insurance provider directly or view our Find an RDN page to see which local RDNs accept your insurance.

 Why should I see a Registered Dietitian Nutritionist?